Louis Joseph, Dauphin of France: Legacy

 Dauphin County, Pennsylvania, in which Harrisburg is located, is named after him.
 The Pennsylvania legislature, meeting in Philadelphia in 1785, named the newly formed county northwest of Lancaster and north of York to thank France for helping the United States win its independence from the British Empire.
 Within the county, the borough of Dauphin, so named when it was incorporated in 1845, is thus indirectly also named for him.

+In popular culture

+Louis Joseph appears in the historical fiction manga The Rose of Versailles.